JessLorenzo/jessica-lorenzo-whimsyreads/README.md

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

-🏠 Home / Landing Page
+Home / Landing Page
 Intro to Whimsy Reads with options to log in or sign up.

-🔐 Login Page / Authentication for Club Organizers
+Login Page / Authentication for Club Organizers

-🔐 Sign-Up Page / Account creation for Club Organizer.
+Sign-Up Page / Account creation for Club Organizer.

-👤 Organizer Dashboard
-View and manage your book club profile, access club settings, and create/manage chapters.

-⚙️ Admin Settings Page
+Admin Settings Page
 Assign admin roles, edit club details, and manage chapter and member assignments.

-📚 Book Club Profile Page
+Book Club Profile Page
 Displays overall club details, list of chapters, member overview, announcements, and access to chapter-filtered events and polls.

-🧩 Chapters Page
-Display and manage all chapters, assign members to groups, and link to each chapter’s Book of the Month, polls, and events.

-📖 Chapter – Book of the Month Page
+Book of the Month Page
 Each chapter can feature its own monthly pick, using data from the Google Books API.

-📊 Chapter – Polls Page
+Polls Page
 Create and manage polls for chapter members to vote on upcoming reads.

-📅 Events Page
+Events Page
 Create and manage events at both the club and chapter levels.

 Site Map: